dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-03-01-p01-b.png" alt="./images/1060-03-01-p01-b.png" width="50%" height="50%">
 </p>

+> :warning:
+>
-> :warning: Remember to end each SQL statement with a semicolon to indicate that the statement is complete and ready to be interpreted. <br /> In this tutorial, we will use semicolon at the end of each SQL statement.
+> Remember to end each SQL statement with a semicolon to indicate that the statement is complete and ready to be interpreted.
+>
+> In this tutorial, we will use semicolon at the end of each SQL statement.

 #### Case Sensitivity